davidmjadams/dotfiles/README.md

 ...

 ### Cloning the repo
-Install your dotfiles onto a new system (or migrate to this setup)
+Install your dotfiles onto a new system (or migrate to this setup), [original instructions here](https://www.atlassian.com/git/tutorials/dotfiles)

 If you already store your configuration/dotfiles in a Git repository, on a new system you can migrate to this setup with the following steps: